thatcherfreeman/utility-dctls/README.md

 **Middle Gray Value**: Specifies the desired value of middle gray, which is 18% by default.
 This controls the brightness of the large chip in the middle too.

+**Show Exponential Steps**: Toggle to turn off the stops steps at the top.

+**Show Exponential Ramp**: Toggle to turn off the smooth stop ramp at the bottom.

+**Show Linear Ramp**: Toggle to turn off the 0-1 scale ramp at the bottom.

 **Show Mid Gray Card**: Toggle to turn off the grey card in the middle.

-**Show Linear Ramp**: Toggle to turn off the 0-1 scale ramp at the bottom.

-**Show Exponential Ramp**: Toggle to turn off the smooth stop ramp at the bottom.

 ---